jameshuynh/docsplit_images/README.markdown

 # docsplit_images

-Docsplit images is used to convert a document file (pdf, xls, xlsx, ppt, pptx, doc, docx, etc...) to a list of images combining with famouse paperclip gem
+Docsplit images is used to convert a document file (pdf, xls, xlsx, ppt, pptx, doc, docx, etc...) to a list of images combining with famous [https://github.com/thoughtbot/paperclip]paperclip gem

 ## Installation